justnunoo/quiz-app/README.md

 bun dev
 ```

+This project allows user to upload either a pdf, word document, or txt file or even enter text to geneate questions with possible answers using AI.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.